KVEO-TV: Nexstar ownership; acquisition of KGBT-TV

 On April 24, 2013, ComCorp announced the sale of its television stations, including KVEO-TV, to Nexstar Broadcasting Group.
 The ComCorp sale was completed on January 1, 2015.

 Nexstar and Sinclair Broadcast Group settled a breach of contract lawsuit stemming from Sinclair's failed acquisition of Tribune Media, which was ultimately acquired by Nexstar, in January 2020.
 Sinclair paid Nexstar $60 million and transferred to it WDKY-TV serving Lexington, Kentucky, and all of the non-license assets related to KGBT-TV, the CBS affiliate in the market, including the affiliation, programming, and physical plant.
 At midnight on January 28, 2020, the CBS subchannel of KGBT-TV became the CBS subchannel of KVEO-TV and moved from channel 4.1 to channel 23.2.
-In addition, Nexstar announced that it would merge KVEO and KGBT-TV's operations at the latter's facility in Harlingen.
+In addition, Nexstar announced that it would merge KVEO and KGBT's operations at the latter's facility in Harlingen.
 KGBT-TV itself was acquired by Mission Broadcasting, an affiliated company; Nexstar then exercised its option to purchase it outright in July 2021.

-Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KVEO-TV's transmitter is located in Santa Maria, Texas.
+The station's signal is multiplexed: